lawrancej/CompilerKit/HACKING.md

     brew install git cmake doxygen glib pkg-config

+### Troubleshooting
-If you see the following error when using CMake:
+If you see the following error when using CMake on the Mac:

 ```
 build User$ cmake ..